MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/walkthrough-desktop-application-python.md

             environment=ENVIRONMENT,
         )

-        # You should authenticate for Bing Ads services with a Microsoft Account.
+        # You should authenticate for Bing Ads API service operations with a Microsoft Account.
         authenticate_with_oauth(authorization_data)

-        # Set to an empty user identifier to get the current authenticated Bing Ads user,
+        # Set to an empty user identifier to get the current authenticated Microsoft Advertising user,
         # and then search for all accounts the user can access.
         user=get_user_response=customer_service.GetUser(
             UserId=None,